Great work needs great tools

 Using Excel for tracking credit management is pushing the software beyond its capabilities.
 Sure, it’s convenient, and it might even work for a little while.
 But it won’t take long for your spreadsheet to get too complicated, and this can lead to it being slow, and you’re likely to start finding errors in data and functions.

 The problem of “Excel abuse” is something that has plagued companies of all shapes and sizes – and the results can be disastrous for your organisation.
 We’ve heard stories ranging from giving clients incorrect information and publishing inaccurate financials, through to cash flow mismanagement that cost companies dearly.

 The best tool for any task is one that gets the work done quickly and efficiently – and in the case of order to cash, this is likely to mean specialist credit management software like Onguard.
 This software has been designed specifically with credit professionals in mind.
 It integrates easily with existing ERM systems and provides a variety of tools for streamlining your workflow.

 With Onguard’s credit management solution, you can automate many everyday tasks like data entry, processing payments, and correspondence.
 The software has been designed to provide users with the information they need when they need it and it makes it easy to share data across business functions.
 What’s more, Onguard allows you to save time on repetitive tasks, giving you the chance to focus on customer service and building long-term relationships.
 In short, it’s a great tool to help you do your job well.

 Find out more

-Here at OnGuard, we understand the importance of creating great customer experiences throughout the O2C process.
-To find out more about how our software can help you build stronger relationships, while also reducing DSO and boosting cash flow, please get in touch on +31 (0)294 25 6666 or email@example.com.
-You can also keep up to date by following us on Twitter @OnGuardHQ.
+Here at Onguard, we understand the importance of creating great customer experiences throughout the order to cash process.
+To find out more about how our software can help you build stronger relationships, while also reducing DSO and boosting cash flow, download the ultimate guide of credit management software.